Copy-Move Image Forgery Detection Based on Evolving Circular Domains Coverage: Proposed Copy-Move Forgery Detection Scheme

 \subsubsection{Combination of SIFT and LPSD}

 Kaura and Dhavale \cite{b32} showed that the combination of SIFT and SURF would improve the detection performance of the keypoint-based method.
 In consideration of the lower detection accuracy of SURF, compared with SIFT \cite{b33}, we improve this accuracy by applying log-polar coordinates to it \cite{b34}.
 It can be seen in experiments that SURF in log-polar space, whose detection results are much more accurate than SIFT, succeeds well in detecting plain copy-move forgery, especially for detailed objects.
-Fig. 2(a1)–(a3) and Fig. 2(b1)–(b3) show, respectively, SIFT and LPSD matched results for plain copy-move forgery (the matching algorithm is explained in Section III-B).
-We can observe that LPSD can obtains more matched pairs on small or detailed areas from Fig. 2(a3) and (b3).
+Fig. 2(a1)–(a3) and Fig. 2(b1)–(b3) show SIFT and LPSD matched results for plain copy-move forgery, respectively.
+(The matching algorithm is explained in Section 3.2).
+We can observe that LPSD can obtain more matched pairs on small or detailed areas from Fig. 2(a3) and (b3).
 However, SIFT exhibits a surprising stability when forgery regions are attacked by noise or any other manipulations, as shown in Fig. 2(a4) and (b4).
-In these two figures, noise with standard deviation of 0.1 has been added to the copied fragments; thus, we easily find that LPSD hardly detect any right matched pairs while SIFT performs well.
-Thus, we decide to combine SIFT and LPSD to make up the instability of LPSD while forgery regions are attacked.
+In these two figures, noise with standard deviation of 0.1 has been added to the copied fragments.
+In this case, LPSD hardly detects any right matched pairs while SIFT performs well.
+Thus, we decide to combine SIFT and LPSD to improve the instability of LPSD and the accuracy of SIFT.